JMarkstrom/SafeNet-Trusted-Access/README.md

 * Administrator privileges on Office365 domain as well as Azure AD

 ## Usage
-Edit the script to correct source and output folders then run the script.
+Edit the script to correct source path and then run the script.
 NOTE: Before importing to Microsoft Azure you must add user UPN's to the 'UPN' column.

 ## Release History